GeminiDRSoftware/DRAGONS/astrodata/doc/progmanual/providers.rst

 ``astrodata.core.DataProvider`` is, again, an abstract class, defining the minimum interface expected from a data provider.
-This interface is described in greater detail in the :ref:`api_refguide`, but among other things, one would need to implement:
+This interface is described in greater detail in the :doc:`api`, but among other things, one would need to implement:

 * ``is_settable``: AstroData exposes attributes from its data provider through